-Wine consumption in Germany decreased by 0.4 liters to 20.1 liters per capita, which remains within the 20-year range of 20 to 21 liters.
+Wine consumption in Germany decreased by 0.4 liters to 20.1 liters per capita in 2019, which remains within the 20-year range of 20 to 21 liters.
 Sparkling wine consumption remained unchanged at 3.3 liters, resulting in a per capita consumption of 23.4 liters of wine and sparkling wine.

 The food retail sector maintained its strong market position for wine distribution in Germany, selling 79% of all wines in 2019.
 The discount stores retained their 50% market share and the classic supermarkets their 18%, whilst the hypermarkets gained an additional percentage point to claim 11% of the market.
 4% of all wines were sold online, as per the year prior.